yashgupta17402/Bruteforce/README.md

 webserver which tracks the tracing of an identified figure of the professor
 ### output.py
 Used to send commands to esp32 to make decisions about motor
+### server.js ,board.html,whiteboard.js
+Used for professor side's whiteboard .It saves the drawing drawn on whiteboard on server.
+### shapes.py
+Used for identifying shape of figure drawn.

 # Future Work